rackerlabs/rackspace-how-to/content/cloud-servers/creating-a-chroot-jail.md

              ForceCommand internal-sftp`

-3. Verify the syntax is correct in the new configuration and reload sshd using the following commands:
+3. Verify that the syntax is correct in the new configuration and reload **sshd** by using the following commands:

        sshd –t
        service sshd reload

-### Create a Secure File Transfer Protocol (SFTP) user
+### Create a Secure File Transfer Protocol user

+Use the following steps to create a Secure File Transfer Protocol (SFTP) user:

-Create a home directory for the SFTP user using the following command:
+1. Create a home directory for the SFTP user by using the following command:

     `mkdir -p /home/chroot/ftpuploader/public`

-#### Instructions on creating an SFTP using an RPM or DEB based distribution

-Create a new user with a home directory, no shell access, and add it to the group **sftponly** using the following command:
+2. Create a new user with a home directory that has no shell access, and add it to the group sftponly by using the following command:

     `useradd -d /home/chroot/ftpuploader -s /sbin/nologin -G sftponly ftpuploader`

-If you already have an SFTP user created then you need to set the user's shell access to **/bin/false** and add them to group **sftponly** using the followinf command:
+3. If you already have an SFTP user created, then you need to set the user's shell access to **/sbin/nologin** and add them to group **sftponly** by using the following command:

     `usermod -s /sbin/nologin -G sftponly ftpuploader`

-Now, set a new password for the SFTP user using the following command:
+4. Now, set a new password for the SFTP user by using the following command:

     `Passwd ftpuploader`

-### Change permissions and ownership of the home directory using RPM and DEP based distributions:
+5. Change permissions and ownership of the home directory using RPM and DEB based distributions as shown in the following code:

-1. `chown root:root /home/chroot/ftpuploader/`

-2. `chown ftpuploader:sftponly /home/chroot/ftpuploader/public`

-3. `chmod 711 /home/chroot/`

-4. `chmod 755 /home/chroot/ftpuploader/`

-5. `chmod 755 /home/chroot/ftpuploader/public`
+    chown root:root /home/chroot/ftpuploader/
+    chown ftpuploader:sftponly /home/chroot/ftpuploader/public
+    chmod 711 /home/chroot/
+    chmod 755 /home/chroot/ftpuploader/
+    chmod 755 /home/chroot/ftpuploader/public

-**Note:** In the above commands the group will be **sftponly** if the user is going to be part of the **sftponly** group.
+**Note:** In the preceeding commands, the group is **sftponly** if the user is going to be part of the **sftponly** group.